How to find the best flamenco in Seville

 Flamenco is an art form

-While it’s often thought that flamenco is a dance, it’s actually primarily about the voice.
+While it’s often thought that flamenco is the dance, it’s actually primarily about the voice.
 There can be dancing and guitar playing too but the voice is the focal point of any flamenco experience.
+It’s a protest, a form of resistance, of expressing pain.

 🎤 Song